digital-biopsy/GBM_measurement_pipeline/README.md

 # Digital Biopsy Pipeline
 This is an automated TEM image measurement pipeline for Glomerular Basement Membrane Width (GBMW) and Foot Processes width (FPW).

 <p align="center"><img src="./imgs/demo.png" width="550"></p>

 The UNet segmentation code is adapted from [here](https://github.com/johschmidt42/PyTorch-2D-3D-UNet-Tutorial)

 The deprecated version of this project can be found [here](https://github.com/digital-biopsy/GBM_measurement_pipeline_deprecated.git)

+## Acknowledgements
+This project is part of Boston University Bioengineering Senior Thesis 2022.
+We thank the invaluable help provided by our principal investigators: Dr. Weining, Lu; Dr. Joel M. Henderson; and Dr. Vijaya B. Kolachalama.
+The abstract has been admitted to [ASN Kidney Week Abstract 2022](https://www.asn-online.org/education/kidneyweek/2022/program-abstract.aspx?controlId=3766852)

+Zhaoze Wang and Aksel Laudon developed the machine learning model.
+Aksel Laudon, Connor Kim, Yingzhe Qian, and Qin Ye developed the image processing algorithms and annotated the GBM labels.
+Aksel Laudon provided statistical analysis.
+Weining Lu provided the TEM images.

 ## Installation
 ### Prepare the environment (optional but recommended)